How to have Courageous Conversations

 - Try to set aside some time each day to talk with the person about other things.
 Ask open-ended questions and let them know that if they want to talk, you’re happy to listen.

 - Find another person they would be comfortable talking with.
-You could suggest a relative, friend, counsellor or neighbour.
+You could suggest a family member, friend, counsellor or neighbour.

-- Try other ways to reach out if talking isn’t working (e.g. a letter, e-mail or text sometimes helps with a younger population who may see direct verbal conversation as confrontational).
+- Try other ways to reach out if talking isn’t working.
+A letter, email or text may help with youth who may find verbal conversations uncomfortable or confrontational.

 What else you can do to help save a life